GoogleContainerTools/kaniko/README.md

 #### --insecure

-Set this flag if you want to connect to a plain HTTP registry.
+Set this flag if you want to push images to a plain HTTP registry.
 It is supposed to be used for testing purposes only and should not be used in production!

 #### --skip-tls-verify

-Set this flag to skip TLS certificate validation when connecting to a registry.
+Set this flag to skip TLS certificate validation when pushing images to a registry.
+It is supposed to be used for testing purposes only and should not be used in production!

+#### --insecure-pull

+Set this flag if you want to pull images from a plain HTTP registry.
+It is supposed to be used for testing purposes only and should not be used in production!

+#### --skip-tls-verify-pull

+Set this flag to skip TLS certificate validation when pulling images from a registry.
 It is supposed to be used for testing purposes only and should not be used in production!

 #### --cache